 - Nevertheless, BCH remains controversial and has internal divisions.

 Share this article

-As Jaden Smith can attest, however, a celebrity lineage doesn’t necessarily guarantee success for the progeny.
-Work must still be put in, no matter how much of a headstart you get in life.
-Bitcoin Cash is notable for more than being Bitcoin’s first hard fork.
-The project forged important partnerships and became a cryptocurrency to be reckoned with in its own right.
+Bitcoin Cash’s celebrity lineage doesn’t necessarily guarantee success.
+Nonetheless, Bitcoin Cash is notable for being Bitcoin’s first hard fork, and the project has became a cryptocurrency to be reckoned with in its own right.

-Since it’s very similar to Bitcoin, many Bitcoin wallets support Bitcoin Cash, including the official Bitcoin Wallet, Trezor, Ledger, and more.
+Several wallets support Bitcoin Cash, including the Bitcoin.com Wallet, Trezor, Ledger, and more.

 Why Cryptocurrencies Fork